Doctoral Written Comprehensive Exam

 - To document candidates’ knowledge and use of theory, review of the literature, research design, and analytic approaches in addressing a MCH question (as covered in MHCH 801 and MHCH 859).

 The exam is taken over 3 days; typically days are consecutive.
 Allowance for a “break day” is possible with approval of the Director of Graduate Studies and Director of the Doctoral Program.
 Students have access to one question per day via email or Sakai, and will have 6 hours (plus an hour for breaks) to complete each question.
 Students access a question beginning at 9:00 AM and are required to email their answer by 4:00 PM of that same day, or may receive the question at 8:00 AM and email their answer by 3:00 PM.
-Student preferences regarding times will be accommodated by the Student Services Manager, and student preferences will be solicited by the Student Services Manager one week before the exam.
+Student preferences regarding times will be accommodated by the Academic Coordinator, and student preferences will be solicited by the Academic Coordinator one week before the exam.
 The exam format is that of a take-home, open-book exam.

 If a student perceives ambiguity in a question or has some other problem regarding the question, the student should state their interpretation of the question and answer accordingly.
 Students may not ask questions to the faculty about the meaning or interpretation of questions.